coderade/coderade.io-blog/content/post/android/converting-graphic-files-to-webp-format.md

 [comparing](https://android-developers.googleblog.com/2017/03/android-studio-2-3.html)
 with older versions.

-For this article I'll work in a version of my project called [CoffeeMenuSample](https://github.com/coderade/CoffeeMenuSample).
+For this article, I'll work in a version of my project called [CoffeeMenuSample](https://github.com/coderade/CoffeeMenuSample).
 This is the same project that I used on my previous article and also is available on my GitHub.